 master carpenter and a shipwright from upstate New York.

 The Hetty Taylor

-spent most of her career carrying lumber and other wood products from places like Muskegon, Green Bay, Sister Bay, and Egg Harbor to her homeport in Milwaukee, typically carrying 90 thousand board feet of lumber or 80 cords of wood.
+spent most of its career carrying lumber and other wood products from places like Muskegon, Green Bay, Sister Bay, and Egg Harbor to its homeport in Milwaukee, typically carrying 90 thousand board feet of lumber or 80 cords of wood.
+The Taylor

 also conducted a small return trade, carrying a variety of commodities from Milwaukee to Green Bay, Door County, and other ports.
 A typical return cargo included one or two barrels of meat products, a few tons (or less) of feed, grains, sundries, and, invariably, merchandise.
 This return trade, however, was merely a sideline.
 The real money in the coastal trade was in lumber.

 In the summer of 1874, the Hetty Taylor

 encountered a bit of trouble.
 The vessel was on a trip to Lake Huron with a crew of only four men, one less than the traditional number of crew.
 They encountered high seas and a moderate breeze that stripped off the foretopmast and a square sail.
 The damaged boat did make it to shore safely, but the incident may reflect the difficulty the owners and captains encountered in balancing profit margins with the safety of the crew.
 A larger crew might have been able to avoid the damage, and the danger of flying masts and rigging, by quickly reducing sail when the heavy weather struck.
 However, the small crew saved between two hundred to four hundred dollars in labor costs per season, a considerable sum during a period of tight profit margins.
 For the Hetty Taylor

 , however, such considerations became moot just a few weeks later on its final voyage.

 On the night of August 26, 1880, about 11:00 p.m., the Hetty Taylor